benjaminran/resume/README.md

 # Usage
 The resume build and publishing process is controlled by make.
 Content from _cv.xml_ is made available to a Jinja template (_templates/resume.tex.jinja_) via _cv.py_ and the result, _output/resume.tex_ is compiled into a pdf which can then be automatically published.

-# Software Used
+# What You'll Need
 - Python3 with:
   - Jinja2
   - Pypandoc
-- foo
+- The Adobe Garamond Pro font
+- A latex distribution with luatex

 ### Examples
 Generate a pdf from _resume.tex_ into _output/resume.pdf_: